Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

          * Default value **name**

 ###Example
-If using the defaults for all of the fields on a user object then a search for:
+Assuming the defaults for the above fields on a user object, a search for:

 `user1`